tc39/proposal-temporal/docs/plaindatetime.md

 ### datetime.**nanosecond**: number

-The above read-only properties allow accessing each component of the date or time individually.
+The above read-only properties allow accessing each component of a date or time individually.

+Date unit details:

+- `year` is a signed integer representing the number of years relative to a calendar-specific epoch.
+  For calendars that use eras, the anchor is usually aligned with the latest era so that `eraYear === year` for all dates in that era.
+  However, some calendars like Japanese may use a different anchor.
+- `month` is a positive integer representing the ordinal index of the month in the current year.
+  For calendars like Hebrew or Chinese that use leap months, the same-named month may have a different `month` value depending on the year.
+  The first month in every year has `month` equal to `1`.
+  The last month of every year has `month` equal to the `monthsInYear` property.
-> **NOTE**: The possible values for the `month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).
+  `month` values start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).
+- `monthCode` is a calendar-specific, non-empty string which identifies the month in a year-independent way.
+  For calendars that do not use leap months, `monthCode` is the same as `month.toString()`.
+- `day` is a positive integer representing the day of the month.

+Either `month` or `monthCode` can be used in `from` or `with` to refer to the month.
+Similarly, in calendars that user eras an `era`/`eraYear` pair can be used in place of `year` when calling `from` or `with`.

+Time unit details:

+- `hour` is an integer between 0 and 23
+- `minute` is an integer between 0 and 59
+- `second` is an integer between 0 and 59.
+  If 60 (for a leap second) was provided to `from` or `with`, 59 will stored and will be returned by this property.
+- `millisecond` is an integer between 0 and 999
+- `microsecond` is an integer between 0 and 999
+- `nanosecond` is an integer between 0 and 999

 Usage examples: